paulfxyz/megastack-website/README.md

 ---

 *One founder.
-Four hackers.
+Six hackers.
 Multiple shades of grey.*